|Prof.dr. E. van den Ban||(Lie Groups)||UU||Biography||Homepage||Publications|

 Dijkgraaf is editor of Nuclear Physics B, Journal of Differential Geometry, Journal of Geometry and Physics, Advances in Theoretical and Mathematical Physics, International Mathematical Research Notices, Journal of Mathematical Physics, Reviews of Mathematical Physics, Elsevier Mathematical Library, Academische Boekengids, and was an editor of Communications in Mathematical Physics from 1992 to 2002.
 Dijkgraaf was a director of the spring school at the ICTP Trieste (1992-1996) and has served on various international scientific committees among other for the Isaac Newton Institute for Mathematical Sciences in Cambridge, Max-Planck-Institut fur Mathematik in Bonn, Erwin Schroedinger Institut fur Mathematische Physik in Vienna, and the International Review of UK Mathematics.

 J.J.
-(Hans) Duistermaat (1942) studied mathematics at Utrecht University from 1959-65 and obtained his PhD degree there in 1968.
+(Hans) Duistermaat (1942-2010) studied mathematics at Utrecht University from 1959-65 and obtained his PhD degree there in 1968.
 After a postdoctoral year 1969-70 in Lund (Sweden), where he learned Fourier integral operators from Hörmander, he went in 1971-74 to Nijmegen, where he became full professor in 1972.
-In 1974 he returned to Utrecht on the chair of professor Freudenthal, where he has stayed until now.
+In 1974 he returned to Utrecht on the chair of professor Freudenthal, where he stayed until his death in 2010.

-He became member of the KNAW (Royal Dutch Academy of Arts and Sciences) in 1982, and Academy Professor in 2004, which means that he is supposed to do research without being distracted by administrative duties until his retirement.
+He became member of the KNAW (Royal Dutch Academy of Arts and Sciences) in 1982, and Academy Professor in 2004.

-He has been `promotor' of 17 PhD students, of which 10 as the main thesis advior.
+He was the `promotor' of 17 PhD students, 10 of which as the main thesis advior.
 Several of these were NWO projects, and one was research paid by Shell.

-Duistermaat's current interests include classical mechanics, symplectic differential geometry, high-frequency asymptotics of solutions of linear partial differential equations, the differential geometric theory of arbitrarily nonlinear partial differential equations, and stochastically perturbed dynamical systems.
-Apart from 43 articles in refereed international journals, he has written 7 books, of which probably the introduction to Fourier integral operators is the most well known.
+Duistermaat's interests included classical mechanics, symplectic differential geometry, high-frequency asymptotics of solutions of linear partial differential equations, the differential geometric theory of arbitrarily nonlinear partial differential equations, and stochastically perturbed dynamical systems.
+Apart from 43 articles in refereed international journals, he wrote 7 books, of which probably the introduction to Fourier integral operators is the most well known.
 His best known research is probably his article with Guillemin on spectra of elliptic operators and periodic bicharacteristics, his article with Heckman on the Duistermaat-Heckman formula, and his article with Grünbaum on the bispectral problem.

-At the moment his main editing task is being co-ordinating editor of Indagationes Mathematicae, the mathematics journal of the KNAW.
+His main editing task in 2010 was as coordinating editor of Indagationes Mathematicae, the mathematics journal of the KNAW.

 Gerard van der Geer (1950) studied mathematics at the University of Leiden.
 He received his PhD from that university in 1977.
 Subsequently he worked at the Sonderforschungsbereich at Bonn University and then got a position at the University of Amsterdam, where he has been full professor in Algebra since 1987.
 He spent long visits at research institutes like MSRI at Berkeley and the Max-Planck-Institut at Bonn, and foreign universities like Harvard, the University of Tokyo and Kyoto University.